datocms/old-website/src/docs/05_guides/07_single-sign-on/02_configure-sso-with-okta.md

 ---
-title: Integrating DatoCMS with Okta
+title: Configuring provisioning with Okta
 ---

 Automatic user provisioning is supported for the DatoCMS application.